negbook/Research-GetRandomVehicleInSphere/README.md

 0 only find some police
 2 same as 6,94.maybe perfer to hit some classes.forexample 6 is perfer to find service car like taxi.   no plane no train no heli
+2,6 dont find when player is in,but 94 is included player is in
-7 finds more than 2.which finds FBI/POLICE/SHERIFF s  . no plane no train no heli
+7 finds more than 2.which finds FBI/POLICE/SHERIFF s  . no plane no train no heli  no player is in
 -1 only find (4 police helis and 1 police boat)
 16390 find only 16    planes